rage/programming-23/data/part-9/1-objects-and-references.md

 ## Self or no self?

-Thus far we've only touched upon the surface of the keyword `self`.
+Thus far we've only touched upon the surface of the convention of the `self` parameter name.
 Let's have a closer look at when it should or should not be used.

 Below we have a simple class which lets us create a vocabulary object containing some words: